rustonbsd/iroh-lan/README.md

 Have a lan party with iroh + tun cross platform

-Very work in progress!
+Working work in progress!

 Status
 - Transport: overhauled and fully working
-- Tauri UI: early work-in-progress, coming soon
+- Tauri UI: working, no pre-builds yet (node and pnpm required)

-This PR merges the refactored transport code so it can be used from main even though the UI is not yet complete.

 # UI